2BytesGoat/2bytesgoat.github.io/content/Goat Gang/Giani Statie.md

 **Description:** A Software Engineer with TONS of ideas and a sweet spot for Video Games ᕕ( ᐛ )ᕗ

+# Other articles I've written
+* Feb 2025 - [From Hitchhikers to Seekers: ChatGPT vs DeepSeek](https://heits.digital/articles/chatgpt-vs-deepseek) - demystifying how DeepSeek works and why open-source reasoning models are cool
+* Feb 2022 -  [The Hitchhiker's Guide to GPT3](https://heits.digital/articles/gpt3-overview) - a rundown on LLMs and how things looked like before ChatGPT

 # Things I'm proud about